eric-cc-su/eric-cc-su.github.io/_posts/2015-06-15-why-apple-has-the-mac.md

 DISCLAIMER: *I am not a professional developer...I just code enough to be pro-PC industry*

+*"PC" in this article refers to all personal computers: Mac, Windows, Linux, etc.*

 One of Wall Street Journal's tech columnists just wrote an article titled **Why Apple Should Kill Off the Mac** where he states his belief that Apple's Mac line (their computer/PC product line) is unnecessary and acts as a